-- 2. Employ general environmental safety precautions. - a.
-Demonstrate correct principles of body mechanics applicable to patient care. - b.
-Demonstrate techniques for specific types of patient transfer. - c.
-Demonstrate select procedures for turning patients with various health conditions. - d.
-Describe select immobilization techniques for various types of procedures and patient conditions. - e.
-Describe specific patient safety measures and concerns. - f.
-Discuss procedures for assuring security of property of inpatients and outpatients. - 3.
-Evaluate physical needs. - a.
-Describe methods for evaluation of patient status. - b.
-Identify the information to be collected prior to patient examination. - c.
-Describe vital signs used to assess patient condition. - d.
-Convert a Fahrenheit measurement to the Celsius equivalent. - e.
-State the normal temperature values for the oral and rectal methods of measurement for temperature. - f.
-Describe the method of monitoring respirations, and state the normal values expected. - g.
-List the equipment necessary for acquisition of the blood pressure on a patient. - h.
-Identify the normal values for blood pressure for males and females. - i.
-Identify the seven major sites for monitoring the pulse, and indicate the normal values. - j.
-Demonstrate the assessment of vital signs. - k.
-List the normal ranges for specific laboratory studies. - 4.
-Describe infection control precautions. - a.
-Define terms related to infection control. - b.
-Describe the importance of standard precautions and isolation procedures. - c.
-Explain sources and modes of transmission of infections and diseases. - d.
-List institutional and departmental procedures for infection control. - e.
-Describe methods for the prevention of infection to the health worker and patient. - 5.
-Recognize and employ appropriate responses to acute situations and medical emergencies. - a.
-Identify symptoms related to specific emergency situations. - b.
-Describe the emergency medical code system for the institution and the role of the student during a medical emergency. - c.
-Demonstrate the use of specific medical emergency equipment and supplies. - d.
-Given simulations, demonstrate the use of oxygen and suction equipment. - e.
-Given simulations, demonstrate select first aid techniques. - f.
-List the special considerations necessary when performing radiographic procedures on an infant or a child. - g.
-List the special considerations necessary when performing radiographic procedures on a geriatric patient. - h.
-List the symptoms and precautions taken for a patient with a head injury. - i.
-List the symptoms and precautions taken for a patient with a spinal injury. - j.
-List the types, immobilization devices, and positioning for upper and lower extremity fractures. - k.
-List the symptoms and precautions taken for a patient with massive wounds. - I. List the classifications and medical interventions for burns. - m.
-Describe the symptoms and medical interventions for a patient having a reaction to contrast agents.
+- Employ general environmental safety precautions ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Demonstrate correct principles of body mechanics applicable to patient care - b.
+Demonstrate techniques for specific types of patient transfer - Demonstrate select procedures for turning patients with various health conditions - d.
+Describe select immobilization techniques for various types of procedures and patient conditions - e.
+Describe specific patient safety measures and concerns - f.
+Discuss procedures for assuring security of property of inpatients and outpatients - 3.
+Evaluate physical needs ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Describe methods for evaluation of patient status - b.
+Identify the information to be collected prior to patient examination - c.
+Describe vital signs used to assess patient condition - d.
+Convert a Fahrenheit measurement to the Celsius equivalent - e.
+State the normal temperature values for the oral and rectal methods of measurement for temperature - f.
+Describe the method of monitoring respirations, and state the normal values expected - g.
+List the equipment necessary for acquisition of the blood pressure on a patient - h.
+Identify the normal values for blood pressure for males and females - i.
+Identify the seven major sites for monitoring the pulse, and indicate the normal values - j.
+Demonstrate the assessment of vital signs - k.
+List the normal ranges for specific laboratory studies - 4.
+Describe infection control precautions ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Define terms related to infection control - b.
+Describe the importance of standard precautions and isolation procedures - c.
+Explain sources and modes of transmission of infections and diseases - d.
+List institutional and departmental procedures for infection control - e.
+Describe methods for the prevention of infection to the health worker and patient - Recognize and employ appropriate responses to acute situations and medical emergencies ASRT Patient Care in Radiologic Sciences 1-33, ASRT Pharmacology and Venipuncture 1-14 - a.
+Identify symptoms related to specific emergency situations - b.
+Describe the emergency medical code system for the institution and the role of the student during a medical emergency - c.
+Demonstrate the use of specific medical emergency equipment and supplies - d.
+Given simulations, demonstrate the use of oxygen, suction and pulse oximetry equipment - e.
+Given simulations, demonstrate select first aid techniques - f.
+List the special considerations necessary when performing radiographic procedures on an infant or a child - g.
+List the special considerations necessary when performing radiographic procedures on a geriatric patient - h.
+List the symptoms and precautions taken for a patient with a head injury - i.
+List the symptoms and precautions taken for a patient with a spinal injury - j.
+List the types, immobilization devices, and positioning for upper and lower extremity fractures - k.
+List the symptoms and precautions taken for a patient with massive wounds - I. List the classifications and medical interventions for burns - m.
+Describe the symptoms and medical interventions for a patient having a reaction to contrast agents